wilberquito/Paradigms-and-Programming-Languages/Haskell/Tipus (II).md

 area (Square r) = pi * r * r
 ```

-Honestly, computing the `area` only make sense for certain types (what is the area of a `Bool`?).
-Hence, the `area` can not be defined as a parametric polymorfic function, i.e., a function that
+Computing the `area` only make sense for certain types (what is the area of a `Bool`?).
+Hence, **`area` can not be defined as a parametric polymorfic function**.
-the type truly does not matter.
+Remember, a parametric polymorfic function is a function defined generically, and the behaviour of the function works regardless of the type.

 ## Typeclasses

-In Haskell, overloading is only acceptable by using _type classes_. **A typeclass is a sort of interface that defines some behavior**.
-If a type is a part of a typeclass, that means that it supports and implements the behavior the typeclass describes.
+In Haskell, overloading is only acceptable by using _typeclasses_. **A typeclass is a sort of interface that defines some behavior**.
+If a type is a part of a typeclass, that means that it supports and implements the behaviour the typeclass describes.

 ```haskell
 type Area = Float